-11.4.3.4.
+11.6.3.4.
 Udev creates a device incorrectly, or makes a wrong symlink

 This usually happens if a rule unexpectedly matches a device.
 For example, a poorly-writen rule can match both a SCSI disk (as desired) and the corresponding SCSI generic device (incorrectly) by vendor.
-Find the offending rule and make it more specific.
+Find the offending rule and make it more specific, with the help of udevadm info.

-11.4.3.5.
+11.6.3.5.
 Udev rule works unreliably